-That’s because I lost about several pounds in the first month of the campaign, even though I was eating like a horse.
+That’s because I lost several pounds in the first month of the campaign, even though I was eating like a horse.

 But once I joined the campaign, my workout regimen was severely curtailed (like a dog watch) — I’d do the elliptical in the morning — maybe — and make no particular effort to walk further during the day.

-And as I said, I ate as much as I wanted.
+But as I said, I ate as much as I wanted.
 Yet on the last day of July, I had dropped to 160.7 pounds.
 I appeared to be on track to weigh less than 150 by Election Day, easily.

 A small price to pay for eating all you want, exercising only moderately, and still losing weight.

 I was onto a best-seller, called “The Campaign Diet:” All you had to do is get someone to hire you as the most visible staff person on a statewide political campaign, doing a job you had never done before in your life!
 No problem!

 But then, my premise started to fall apart.
 My weight hit its low point on Aug.
 23 — 160.6.

 It hit 165.7 on Sept.
 25, and then 168.7 on Oct.
 22. Then, during that week on the RV, my workout regimen fell completely apart, and despite the fact that I was missing meals, it kept climbing.
 And as stressful as that week was, it didn’t do the trick any more.

 This morning, at my lowest point in the day — after a short workout, and before breakfast — I hit 172.2.

 I think the problem is, you get used to stress.
 Your body adjusts.
 It ceases to be a magic potion for weight loss.
 And then there’s the fact that eventually, the stress itself goes away.
 You get used to a new routine.
 You might even enjoy it.